kailash-manasarovar/statement/docs/index.md

 ### Attempted murder by poisoning

-- I'm told there have been seven attempts at ending my life through poisoning over the last years.
+- I'm told there have been seven attempts at ending my life through poisoning.
-- I suspect it's many more.
-- From February 2022 and earlier in Dénia, I was drugged and poisoned without my knowledge; [in class at the conservatory](timeline/2023/january.md#serious-poisoning-at-chamber-music-class), at home via tampered-with water mains and air systems, by pesticides sprayed in my car and onto all my clothes and belongings, in my hotel rooms and wherever criminals gained illicit access for adding poisons and drugs to my personal items such as food, water, makeup and bathroom products, and in the street during numerous distract-and-drug events.
+- From February 2022 and earlier in Dénia, I was drugged and poisoned without my knowledge; [in class at the conservatory](timeline/2023/january.md#serious-poisoning-at-chamber-music-class), at home via tampered-with water mains and air systems, by pesticides sprayed in my car and onto all my clothes and belongings, in my hotel rooms and wherever criminals gain illicit access for adding poisons and drugs to my personal items such as food, water, makeup and bathroom products - possibly still happening in September 2026 (and nothing to do with the Lopez Cano's anymore) - and in the street during numerous distract-and-drug events.
 - On Halloween night in 2023, [I was poisoned with brake-fluid or anti-freeze](timeline/2023/november.md#starting-my-new-job) and expected to sustain a serious injury or death.
-- At the end of October 2024, I was supposed to die by poisoning with brake-fluid, anti-freeze, and methanol [added maliciously to the water and air vents in my flat](timeline/2024/october.md#serious-poisoning-with-intent-to-kill), doused over all my belongings, and added to my bathroom products for absorption through the skin.
+- At the end of October 2024, I was supposed to die by poisoning with brake-fluid, anti-freeze, pesticides, and methanol [added maliciously to the water and air vents in my flat](timeline/2024/october.md#serious-poisoning-with-intent-to-kill), doused over all my belongings, and added to my bathroom products for absorption through the skin.
-- The Lopez Cano gang tried again to murder me with digitalis and other substances in [July 2025 in Lourdes](timeline/2025/july.md#lourdes) on order from the Americans and the UN.
+- In [July 2025 in Lourdes](timeline/2025/july.md#lourdes), the Lopez Cano gang tried again to murder me with digitalis and other substances on American and UN orders.
 - In June 2026, the Americans tried once again to [murder me by poison at Everest Base Camp](timeline/2026/june.md#kailash-team-who-dun-it) and whatever they used was so toxic I nearly went blind and I suffered intense fatigue for weeks.
 - Previously, Hazel Smith had tried to [murder me by poisoning in 2007](timeline/2001-to-2010/2007.md#hazel-tries-to-kill-me), and I wonder if perhaps Patrick Evers - a man I had met in Mallorca in 1999 - had tried and failed in the year 2000 when I ended up in hospital in Amsterdam with blood poisoning.